gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

 click the trash-can shown in the red-circle at right.

 .. figure:: https://raw.githubusercontent.com/wiki/NOAA-EMC/global-workflow/images/noaacsp_filesystem_1.png
+   :name: noaacsp_filesystem_1
+   :class: with-border
+   :align: center

+   Figure 11 Add Attached Filesystems

 When get into the cluster page, click the `Definition` in the top menu as in the red-box.
-When finished, remeber to clicke `Save Changes` to save the changes.
+When finished, remeber to click `Save Changes` to save the changes.

 .. figure:: https://raw.githubusercontent.com/wiki/NOAA-EMC/global-workflow/images/noaacsp_filesystem_2.png
+   :name: noaacsp_filesystem_2
+   :class: with-border
+   :align: center

+   Figure 12 Add Attached /lustre and/or /bucket Filesystems

 Scroll down to the bottom, and click `Add Attached Filesystems` as in the red-circle.

 .. figure:: https://raw.githubusercontent.com/wiki/NOAA-EMC/global-workflow/images/noaacsp_filesystem_3.png
+   :name: noaacsp_filesystem_3
+   :class: with-border
+   :align: center

+   Figure 13 Add Attached /lustre and/or /bucket Filesystems

 After clicking `Add Attached Filesystems`, `Attached Filesystems settings` will appear.